alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 3 and above, package mirrors (copies of external repositories inside the secure Environment) should include only white-listed software.

-At Tier 2, package mirrors should include all software, one month behind the server of the original package.
-Critical security updates should be fast-tracked.
+At Tier 2, package mirrors should include all software.

-At Tier 1 and 0, installation should be from the original package's server on the external internet.
+At Tier 1 and 0, installation should be from the original package server on the external internet.

 ### Inbound network